The Alexander Technique is a Skill for Life

 So We’re Back to Compulsory Mask Wearing!

 What is your reaction when you think of having to wear a mask again when you go into shops?
-For myself, there is little change, as I have continued to wear a mask in crowded places.
+For myself, there is little change, as I often wear a mask in crowded places.
 However, many people have stopped doing so for a while, so things will be different for them.

-Mask wearing is likely to be with us for some time to come, so it will be useful for us to notice which of our mask-related habits are unhelpful – then we can avoid them.
+Some form of mask wearing is likely to be with us for a while, so it will be useful for us to notice which of our mask-related habits are unhelpful – then we can avoid them.

 The Mask!